ubclaunchpad/LP-website/handbook/recruitment/overview.md

 Once applicants have been interviewed, decide on a score threshold for each skill level and send out offers and decision updates to candidates.
 See [emails (in Leads)](https://github.com/ubclaunchpad/leads/blob/master/interviews/emails.md) for email templates, and please remember our [feedback policy](#feedback).

+## Frequently asked questions

+### Experience

+Lack of experience does not necessarily disqualify a candidate.
+In fact, we actively seek to recruit members from a wide range of experience levels - please see our [recruitment goals](#goals) for more details.

+Historically, due to the sheer number of applications that falls in the lower experience levels, we interview a higher percentage of applicants that fall into higher experience levels, so please do not manipulate your application to fall into a lower experience level!

+### Referrals

+We do not have a referral process at Launch Pad.
+Members can advocate on a candidate's behalf, which could mean that the candidate's application gets a closer look during [screening](#screening-applicants), but we strive to stick to the criteria and grading we have laid out in our [screening criteria](#screening-applicants) and [interview guides](https://github.com/ubclaunchpad/leads).

+### Decisions

+All decisions sent out for either the [screening](#screening-applicants) or [interview](#interviews) are final, unless a mistake was made by reviewers while sending out decisions.
+Also refer to our [feedback policy](#feedback).

+That said, this does not mean that reviewers at Launch Pad never make an incorrect decision - see [improving recruitment](#improving-recruitment).

 ### Feedback

 Unfortunately, we *do not* provide feedback regarding a decision for either the [screening](#screening-applicants) or [interview](#interviews) phase of a candidate's application process.
 This means we can not provide specific answers to questions like: